spatialos/gdk-for-unity/docs/projects/blank/setup/schema.md

 ##### 1. Create a folder for schema

 First, create the folder in which you will be writing schema files.

-For reference, the FPS Starter Project contains a `schema/` folder at the root of its SpatialOS project.
+We recommend adding a `schema/` folder at the root of your SpatialOS project.

 ```text
   <project_root>